arkwrn/lecaa-check/README.md

 ```

 save it as text file, I.E : `domain.txt`

-`It is required empty new line on that file as shown in the example above, if your editor is atom it's created automatically`
+note : `It is required empty new line on that file as shown in the example above, if your editor is atom it's created automatically`

 ### Background
 Let's Encrypt announced a bug in their system's CAA checks, which forced them to revoke 3 million certificates on very short notice.
 This script allows you to efficiently check affected hosts.

+### Who
+Written by Arie Kurnaiwan